Welcome

 Monthly Bird Walks

-The Alta Lake Bird Walks are held on the 1st Saturday of every month.
-Please note: Our current start time is at 8 AM.
+The Alta Lake Bird Walks are held on the 1st Saturday of the month, year-round.

-The Green Lake Bird Walks on the 3rd Saturday of every month will restart in April.
+The Green Lake Bird Walks are held on the 3rd Saturday of the month, from April to September.

 Visit our Birding Section to find out where to meet for our bird walks.
 Results are posted on eBird.